Online Master’s Degrees in Clinical Mental Health Counseling

 Liberty University offers an online master of arts in clinical mental health counseling equipping students with the specialized training they need for gaining state licensure and becoming Licensed Professional Counselors.
 Upon program completion, graduates can enhance their understanding of human psychology through field-tested techniques and learn best practices to promote the mental health and holistic wellness of clients in diverse communities.

 This online program requires two on-campus intensive courses.
 Students in these courses will collaborate and meet with professors and peers while completing their online degree and progressing toward their counseling license.
-Made up of 60 credits, the program includes courses such as group counseling; theories of counseling; integration of spirituality & counseling; multicultural counseling; ethical & legal issues in counseling; crisis counseling; clinical diagnosis & treatment planning; and substance abuse: diagnosis, treatment & prevention.
+The program, which is made up of 60 credits, includes courses such as group counseling, theories of counseling, integration of spirituality and counseling, multicultural counseling, ethical and legal issues in counseling, crisis counseling, clinical diagnosis and treatment planning, and substance abuse: diagnosis, treatment, and prevention.

 • Location: Lynchburg, VA